paularmstrong/build-tracker/docs/docs/installation.md

 ### Set up your server

-Install the Build Tracker server:
+Install the Build Tracker server in a new repository, separate from your application code that you wish to track:

 ```sh
 yarn add @build-tracker/server@latest